-For instance, current data protection law requires that personal data is only used for specific purposes which, naturally, restricts the trend in big data to make use of data in previously unknown ways.
-This means that big data systems should ideally be set up with this purpose limitation in mind, with each new use of personal data generating its own risk profile.
-There have been discussions around the use of techniques to effectively anonymise or pseudonymise personal data as a solution to this, so that the data falls outside the scope of data protection rules, though achieving this can sometimes be difficult.
+For instance, current data protection law requires that personal data is only used for specific purposes, which, naturally, restricts the trend in big data to make use of data in previously unknown ways.
+This means that big-data systems should ideally be set up with this purpose limitation in mind, with each new use of personal data generating its own risk profile.
+There have been discussions around the use of techniques to effectively anonymise or pseudonymise personal data as a solution to this, so that the data falls outside the scope of data protection rules, although achieving this can sometimes be difficult.

-While this may somewhat limit the ability to commercially exploit big data, the enforcement of data protection law in Ireland is not static, and is adaptable to each new innovation.
+While this may somewhat limit the ability to commercially exploit big data, the enforcement of data protection law in Ireland is not static and is adaptable to each new innovation.
 The Irish Data Protection Commissioner takes a pragmatic approach to the treatment of big data and considers meaningful consultation with organisations operating in this space, including the many leading multinational technology companies based in Ireland, as essential to this strategy.

-The Edward Snowden allegations of large-scale access by US authorities of EU citizens' personal data have brought the treatment of 'big data' to the forefront of political discussion in Europe, including Ireland.
+The Edward Snowden allegations of large-scale access by US authorities of EU citizens' personal data have brought the treatment of big data to the forefront of political discussion in Europe, including Ireland.
 Significant changes are likely to come about as a result of the GDPR, implemented in Ireland by the Data Protection Act 2018.

-In relation to big data, the GDPR provides in section 22 that, 'the data subject shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her'.
-Section 57 of the Data Protection Act 2018 outlines the rights of the individual in relation to automated decision making, implementing article 22 of the GDPR.
-As such, automated processing is only permitted with the express consent of the individual, when necessary for the performance of a contract or where authorised by EU or member state law.
-In addition, where automated processing is permitted, measures must be in place to protect the individual (eg, the right to present their point of view).
-Automated processing can apply to sensitive personal data (as outlined under the Data Protection Act 2018) on the basis of express consent or reasons of substantial public interest.
+Concerning big data, article 22 of the GDPR provides that:

+the data subject shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her.

+Section 57 of the Data Protection Act 2018 outlines the rights of the individual concerning automated decision making, implementing article 22 of the GDPR.
+As such, automated processing is only permitted with the express consent of the individual, when necessary for the performance of a contract or where authorised by EU or EU member state law.
+Also, where automated processing is permitted, measures must be in place to protect the individual (eg, the right to present their point of view).
+Automated processing can apply to sensitive personal data (as outlined under the Data Protection Act 2018) based on express consent or reasons of substantial public interest.

 Many of the big data companies have important locations for their businesses in Ireland.
 The Data Protection Commissioner (DPC) is tasked with investigating breaches of data regulation by these companies where such breaches occur in this jurisdiction.
 The DPC opened an inquiry into Facebook in 2019 on how it stored user login data, and in 2018 the DPC investigated Facebook for non-compliance with its obligation under the GDPR to implement technical and organisational measures to ensure the security and safeguarding of the personal data it processes.
-In 2020, the DPC opened an inquiry into Google's processing of location data and transparency surrounding that processing, and in the previous year it investigated Google's use of personal data in relation to online advertising.
-The DPC has also recently inquired into Twitter's compliance with GDPR.